Visa Card No: 4216 8900 0483 1265

-We are proud to be able to provide the youths the Dhamma (Education).
+We are proud to be able to provide the youths with quality education.
 Our staff is dedicated to perform our best.

 Please be assured that we will respect your right to privacy.
-The KSPBS does not provide details of donations to any third party.
+KI does not provide details of donations to any third party.

 Thank you again for your support and encouragement.

-For further clarifications on the Project, you may ask directly to the Director of the Project personally.
-The followings are his facts:
+For further clarifications on the project, you may ask directly to the Director of the Institute personally.
+The followings are his facts.

 E-mail: kingthar@gmail.com